quiltdata/quilt/docs/advanced-features/athena.md

 > This step is not required for users of Quilt enterprise, since tables and views are managed by Quilt.
-Check the value of `UserAthenaDatabaseName` output in your CloudFormation stack to know the name of Athena database.
+Check the value of `UserAthenaDatabaseName` output in your CloudFormation stack to know the name of the Athena database it created.

 The first step in configuring Athena to query the package contents and metadata is to define a set of tables and views that represent the metadata fields as columns.